 Hypnosis is a trance-like state characterized by extreme relaxation, increased suggestibility, and heightened imagination.

 For self-hypnosis, you intentionally put yourself in this state without the help of a hypnotherapist.

 Our Brain PowerUp Guide is yours FREE when you subscribe to our world-class information on brain health & performance.

 If you’ve ever found yourself entranced by a crackling fire or ocean waves, you’ve experienced self-hypnosis.

-A huge volume of research confirms the benefits of hypnosis for anxiety and other disorders with a stress-related component.
-(22)
+Research confirms the benefits of hypnosis for anxiety and other disorders with a stress-related component.